 In these challenging times, we need to make sure we take care of our own, as well as our children's, health and mental health, and to promote positive wellbeing.

 If you or your child are struggling in any of these areas, please contact the school and we will do what we can to support you.
-For instance, Miss Spears, our Learning Mentor, works closely both with children and parents/carers to support them.
+For instance, Miss Spears, our Learning Mentor, and Mrs Ali, our Family Support Worker, both work closely with our children and parents/carers to support them.

 The NHS is providing 24/7 urgent mental health helplines.
 They provide expert advice and assessment for children and adults facing a mental health crisis.
 People can call for themselves, or on behalf of someone else.
 If you or your child need help for a mental health crisis, find your local 24/7 urgent mental health helpline at nhs.uk/urgentmentalhealth